 - Allow your air fryer parts to fully air dry or wipe them down before reassembling

-Other Tips for Keeping Your Air Fryer Clean:
+Other Tips for How to Keep Your Air Fryer Clean:

 In addition to deep cleaning your air fryer, consider adopting the following tips: